loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_20.md

 - discussion would be interesting for pre-diabetes as the microbiome can affect health way before diabetes is developed

 **Action Items**
-- finishing our downstream analyses by next Wednesday just using the Colombia dataset
+- Finishing our downstream analyses by next Wednesday just using the Colombia dataset
 - Starts on results sooner rather than later
-- Regenerating all of the data using just the Colombia dataset
+- Regenerating all of the data using just the Colombia dataset for next meeting
-- Regenerate the alpha-beta graphs in R studio
+- Regenerate the alpha-beta graphs in R studio after consulting with other downstream analysis
 - Short presentation for next week March 27th
     - research question
     - results and interpretation